makersacademy/bowling-challenge/README.md

 - Execute `npm run lint` to run the `ESLint` package (`javascript-standard` profile)
 - Open `SpecRunner.html` in your browser from the project root to run the unit tests.
 (NB: using the cli will fail due to dependency issues)
 - Run `$(npm bin)/cypress open` to launch the end-to-end testing gui and select `interface.test.js` from the bottom.
-- ~~Execute `npm test` to run the `Jasmine` tests~~
-- ~~NB: If you make any changes to the source files, you need to run `browserify src/Bowling.js --s Bowling >  src/bundle.js` from the project root to generate an updated javascript bundle for the browser.~~
-- ~~NB2: If this is done, in order to pass the lint tests, add a `/*eslint-disable*/` to line 1 of `bundle.js` as the generated javascript is not compliant.~~

 Bowling Challenge
 =================

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own